 As part of the fourth grade’s focus on American History, students are researching colonial craftsmen.
-To get a sense of what life was like before the Industrial Revolution dramatically changed everyday life, students spent time in a version their current vocation (student) at Seneca Schoolhouse near the C&O Canal in Poolesville, Maryland.
+To get a sense of what life was like before the Industrial Revolution dramatically changed everyday life, students spent time in a version of their current vocation (student) at Seneca Schoolhouse near the C&O Canal in Poolesville, Maryland.

 Students learned that attending class came with responsibilities.
 Children had to bring wood into the classroom or sit outside.
 Students practiced recitations, took turns reading out loud, and practiced handwriting on slates.
 Afterwards, they were allowed to draw on the slates, which was the extent of art in the one-room schoolhouse.
 Students also participated in a Spelling Bee.